Monday, August 27, 2018

 I have seen all five of the previous Mission: Impossible (M: I) movies.
 It has been three years awaiting the release of the sixth instalment.
 Since Ghost Protocol and Rogue Nation were released, the ongoing movie franchise has been well-received through the latest instalments, and Tom Cruise is still its dominant figure.
 Full of jam-packed action and suspense, FALLOUT is a much more exciting addition to the film series than the previous episodes and has exceptional set pieces that balance out with dramatic moments.
 The stunts displayed high-level coordination, and the movie's pacing is fast but exhilarating.
 Again, Chris McQuarrie uses his creative talents to shoot FALLOUT as he is the only director who returns to do another M: I feature.

 Although it's nice to see Cruise again, he still looks older than in the last movie.
 He gets brought into an ensemble cast with the other players.
-Sean Harris returns as the main villain with Simon Pegg, Michele Monaghan, Alec Baldwin, Rebecca Ferguson, etc. And finally, Henry Cavill is cast as the CIA-trained assassin August Walker, an excellent foil to Cruise's Ethan Hunt and is an abrupt change from his previous role as Superman in DCEU.
+Sean Harris returns as the main villain, with Simon Pegg, Michele Monaghan, Alec Baldwin, Rebecca Ferguson, etc. Finally, Henry Cavill is cast as the CIA-trained assassin August Walker, an excellent foil to Cruise's Ethan Hunt and is an abrupt change from his previous role as Superman in DCEU.

 I never actually believed this film would stand above all its predecessors.
 It has exceeded the fans' expectations.
 FALLOUT is an exception to the M: I movies, and it has a load of callbacks to the franchise for those who have previously seen them.
 I hope to see it again soon.